FabLabSG/fablab-docs/PilotDesignDevelopment.md

 * Identify the main contact person/s from the Beneficiary/ies and Makers Community for the Pilot Challenge

-* Produce detailed timelines for the Pilot Challenge

 * Create collaterals/communicating materials for the Pilot Challenge

-* Identify various roles needed for the Pilot Challenge.
+* Identify various roles and resources needed to run the Pilot Challenge.

+* Identify and schedule various Testing Stages for the Pilot Challenges

+* Produce detailed timelines and milestones for the Pilot Challenge

 ## Project roles and responsibilities
 (work-in-progress)